|Nanook's Campfire Tales|

 The St. Croix is unique among New Brunswick rivers.
 It can be run almost every weekend and most weekdays.
 There's a dam up at the lake that lets out enough water to keep the river high enough when most every other river around is running dry, at least in New Brunswick.

 Our guide told us the water was higher than usual this day.
 This actually meant many of the shallower rapids were an easy glide-through.
-On the other hand, Little Falls downstream would be more than many paddlers could handle … but not in our little group.
+On the other hand, Little Falls downstream would be more than many paddlers could handle ... but not if we choose the river-left side.